doneallison/doneallison.github.io-old/source/_posts/2014-12-23-creating-a-development-environment-on-my-corporate-laptop.markdown

 categories:
 ---
 ##Background and Motivation
 Since The Flatiron School Science Fair a couple weeks ago, my attention - like that of most of my classmates - has turned to finding a job.
 After shelling out for tuition and going three months without income, we're all eager to begin earning money again.
 For a variety of reasons, I've decided to return to the position I held before coming to The Flatiron School.
-Although I'm really excited about this move, it does come with an unfortunate downside: having to reacclimate to my company-issued Lenovo T440 after having spent a glorious three months with my beloved Macbook Pro.
+Although I'm really excited about this move, it does come with an unfortunate downside: having to reacclimate to my company-issued Lenovo T440 after having spent a glorious three months with my beloved Macbook Pro.<!--more-->

 Don't get me wrong; it could be worse.
 Apart from its horrendous touchpad, the T440 isn't a bad computer.
 It even has a pretty good display, especially if you haven't yet been spoiled by a Retina Display.
 For a software developer, however, the T440 has a major flaw: it runs Windows 7.
 This is a problem not because Windows 7 is bad, but because Windows 7, like all other versions of Windows, is incompatible with [POSIX](http://en.wikipedia.org/wiki/POSIX).